zexianLIPolyU/BITBLE_python/README.md

 ## Note

-Put the folder "ble" under the root directory of your project
+Put the folder "BITBLE" under the root directory of your project

 ## pyqpanda - implementation